learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 Now, the compiler is happy and the app should build and run normally again.

-### Updating the UI After Adding a Pokemon
+### Updating The UI After Adding A Pokemon

 Finally, we can take care of updating the table view after adding a new Pokemon to our Pokedex.
 This is now possible because the Pokemon data which is received in `CreatePokemonViewController` after performing our mutation and which represents the newly added Pokemon has the same type as the Pokemons in the table view.
 This allows us to simply append it to the array in `PokedexTableViewController`.
-Let's do this with a simple closure that passes the data from `CreatePokemonViewController` to `PokedexTableViewController`, add the following property to `CreatePokemonViewController` right after the `trainerId` property:
+Let's do this with a simple closure that passes the data from `CreatePokemonViewController` to `PokedexTableViewController`.
+Add the following property to `CreatePokemonViewController` right after the `trainerId` property:

 ```swift
 var addedNewPokemon: ((PokemonDetails) -> ())?
 ```

-Now, update the callback we are passing to the `perform` call on `apollo` to look as follows:
+Now, update the callback that we are passing to the `perform()` call on `apollo` to look as follows:

 ```swift
 apollo.perform(mutation: createPokemonMutation) { [unowned self] (result: GraphQLResult?, error: Error?) in